tapdevdk/FastAPI-Example/README.md

 python -m pytest tests
 ```

-OBS: Its import to use the `python -m`-prefix, in order for the tests to locate the app-module.
+OBS: Its import to use the `python -m`-prefix, in order for pytest to import the app-module.

 **VSCode launch.json config:**